scalar-labs/scalardb/docs/api-guide.md

 #### Put operation

-`Put` is an operation to put a record specified a primary key.
+`Put` is an operation to put a record specified by a primary key.
 It inserts a new record if the record doesn't exist and updates the record if the record exists.

 You need to create a Put object first, and then you can execute it with the `transaction.put()` method as follows: